-GVW's Sewer Use Fees are the monthly fees proportionally charged to its customers for the annual Operation and Maintenance expenditures of GVW.
-Sewer Use Fees are based on an Equivalent Residential Unit (ERU).
-Single-family residential structures are charged for one (1) ERU, while commercial enterprises are charged for the equivalent ERU's of sanitary sewage produced, as verified through water use records.
+GVW's Sewer Use Fee is a monthly fee proportionally charged to its customers for the annual Operation and Maintenance expenditures of GVW.
+The Sewer Use Fee is based on an Equivalent Residential Unit (ERU).
+A single-family residential structure is charged for one (1) ERU, while commercial enterprises are charged for the equivalent ERU's of sanitary sewage produced, as verified through water use records.

 Title 48 of the Arizona Revised Statutes authorizes GVW to charge ancillary fees for services performed by GVW.
 These fees include connection fees and reclaimed water fees.
-GVW also recognizes revenues as "Other Income".
+GVW also recognizes other ancillary revenues as "Other Income".
 Other Income includes interest earned on monies in the Local Government Investment Pool (LGIP), returned check fees, pass through fees, recording fees, inspection fees, plan review fees, and miscellaneous revenue.
 Revenues from all ancillary fees are used to offset the Operation and Maintenance expenditures, thus reducing the Sewer Use Fee.